near/NEPs/specs/Standards/MultiToken/README.md

 ```
 pub trait MultiTokenCore {
     /// Basic token transfer.
 Transfer a token or tokens given a token_id.
 The token id can correspond to
-    /// either a NonFungibleToken or Fungible Token this is differeniated by the implementation.
+    /// either a NonFungibleToken or FungibleToken  - this is differentiated by the implementation.
     ///
     /// Requirements:
     /// * Caller of the method must attach a deposit of 1 yoctoⓃ for security purposes